tbaghfalaki/UHJM/README.md

 This will seamlessly fetch and install the most up-to-date version of UHJM for your use.

 ### Reference
-Ganjali, M., Baghfalaki, T. & Balakrishnan, N. (2024).
+Ganjali, M., Baghfalaki, T., Balakrishnan, N. and Jacqmin-Gadda, H. (2024).
 A Unified Joint Modeling of Zero-Inflated Longitudinal Measurements and Time-to-Event Outcome. *Submitted*.